cbz20/khtpp/docs/Output.md

 - direct feedback in the terminal;
 - a summary of all computations in form of a .html-file;
 - a folder of the same name as the given \ref FileDefinition ".kht-file" (without the .kht-suffix) in the same path as the .kht-file, containing all computed data pertaining to this particular .kht-file, namely:
-    - .svg-files with pictures of the computed tangles
+    - .svg-files with pictures of the computed tangles, and
     - text files named \c cxCKh, \c cxBNr, and \c cxKhr containing any computed invariants \f$\widetilde{\mathrm{CKh}}(L)\f$, \f$\widetilde{\mathrm{BN}}(T)\f$, and \f$\widetilde{\mathrm{Kh}}(T)\f$, respectively.

 The most user-friendly output is the .html-file, which can be opened directly from your terminal after a computation by re-running the previous command with the added \ref Web "Option -w".
 The feedback in the terminal is primarily intended for human consumption.
 The data files, on the other hand, are primarily intended for automatic post-processing, for example via a bash-script.
-Most \ref Options "optional parameters", such as the ones specifying the field of coeffiecients, are appended to the names of the data files.
+Most \ref Options "optional parameters", such as the ones specifying the field of coefficients, are appended to the names of the data files.

 \section UnderstandingOutput Interpreting the output